 Manage your apps in the Microsoft Teams admin center

-As an admin, the Manage apps page in the Microsoft Teams admin center is where you view and manage all Teams apps in your organization's app catalog.
-Here, you can see the org-level status and properties of apps, upload new custom apps to your tenant app catalog, block or allow apps at the org level, and manage org-wide app settings.
+As an admin, the Manage apps page in the Microsoft Teams admin center is where you view and manage all Teams apps for your organization.
+Here, you can see the org-level status and properties of apps, approve or upload new custom apps to your organization's app store, block or allow apps at the org level, add apps to teams, purchase services for third-party apps, view permissions requested by apps, grant admin consent to apps, and manage org-wide app settings.

-The Manage apps page gives you a view into all available apps in your tenant catalog, providing you with the information you need to decide which apps to allow or block across your organization.
+The Manage apps page gives you a view into all available apps, providing you with the information you need to decide which apps to allow or block across your organization.
 You can then use app permission policies, app setup policies, and custom app policies and settings to configure the app experience for specific users in your organization.

 In the left navigation of the Microsoft Teams admin center, go to Teams apps > Manage apps.
 You must be a global admin or Teams service admin to access the page.

 The Manage apps page isn't available yet in Microsoft 365 Government Community Cloud High (GCCH) or Department of Defense (DoD) deployments of Teams.

 You can view every app including the following information about each app.

 Certification: If the app has gone through certification, you'll see either Microsoft 365 certified or Publisher attestation.
 Select the link to view certification details for the app.
 If you see "--", we don't have certification information for the app.
 To learn more about certified apps in Teams, read Microsoft 365 App Certification program.

 Status: Status of the app at the org level, which can be one of the following: